no00ne/CS305-2025Spring-FinalProject/README.md

 ### Part 4: Sending Message Processing (outbox.py)

-1. `enqueue_message`: This function put all sending messages into an outbox queue.
+1. `enqueue_message`: This function puts all sending messages into an outbox queue.

-* Check if the peer sends message to the receiver too frequently using the function `is_rate_limited`.
+* Check if the peer sends a message to the receiver too frequently using the function `is_rate_limited`.
 If yes, drop the message.

 * Check if the receiver exists in the `blacklist`.
 If yes, drop the message.